Less Stress With Your Boss?

 Are bosses who are fair, supportive and kind gone the way of the dodo bird?
 If we were to listen to the media or the complaints from friends and family, you would think that this was true.
-Most of what we hear is negative.
+Most of what we hear is about a negative relationship with your boss.
 We hear about cut-throat bosses.
 Bosses who are bullies.
-Bosses who steal all the glory for themselves.
-Bosses who are perfectionists.
-Bosses who are only about the bottom-line.
+The ones who steal all the glory for themselves.
+There are bosses who are perfectionists.
+Also, there’s bosses who are only about the bottom-line.
 In fact, USA Today reports that 75 percent of workers say that dealing with their boss is the most stressful part of their job.

 With 5% of the US workforce and 10% of the Canadian workforce in management, there really are genuinely good, fair and supportive bosses out there.
-We just don’t talk about them a lot.
+People just don’t talk about your relationship with your boss.
 Just like we don’t often highlight the good deeds of our teens, our kid’s coaches, our police or even our politicians.

 So just in case you were wondering…how does a good boss set them self a part?